HSNPipeline/hsntools/README.rst

 .. |BuildStatus| image:: https://github.com/JacobsSU/convnwb/actions/workflows/build.yml/badge.svg
 .. _BuildStatus: https://github.com/JacobsSU/convnwb/actions/workflows/build.yml

-``convnwb`` is a small collection of helper code for converting data to the NWB format.
+``convnwb`` is a module of code to help with converting data to the NWB format.

 Overview
 --------

-This mini-module provides helper for converting data to NWB format.
+This module contains general, task agnostic, utilities, for converting data to NWB format.

-This module contains general, task agnostic, utilities, and is expected to be used with the `ConvertTEMPLATE <https://github.com/JacobsSU/ConvertTEMPLATE>`_.
+For converting data, `convnwb` can be used together with the `ConvertTEMPLATE <https://github.com/JacobsSU/ConvertTEMPLATE>`_.

 Dependencies